mk-fg/fgtk/README.md

-And there are neat cleaup flags for cases when I need to cram something new to the destination, preserving as much of the stuff that's already there as possible.
+And there are neat cleaup flags for cases when I need to cram something new to the destination, preserving as much of the stuff that's already there as possible (and removing least important stuff).
 Cleanup (if requested) also picks stuff at random up to necessary df.

 Uses [plumbum](http://plumbum.readthedocs.org) to call "rsync --inplace" (faster than "cp" in most cases) and "find" to do the actual copy/listing.